Anti-LGBTQ rhetoric: Social contagion

 Some anti-transgender rhetoric centers on the idea of transgender identity being due to indoctrination or social contagion.
 According to GLAAD, "Another prominent anti-LGBTQ trope includes the use of anti-trans buzzwords like 'gender ideology' and 'transgenderism' to claim that the LGBTQ+ community and its allies aim to indoctrinate or brainwash kids into identifying as transgender."
-Some conservative publications have argued that peer pressure and social media causes teens, especially those assigned female at birth, to be influenced into becoming transgender; they argue this results in harm to youth by leading them to undergo transition.
+Some conservative sources like the Heritage Foundation and Boston Herald have argued that peer pressure and social media causes teens, especially those assigned female at birth, to be influenced into becoming transgender; they argue this results in harm to youth by leading them to undergo transition.

 Social contagion rhetoric has seen use in the TERF and transmedicalism community with the term transtrender.
 This is a pejorative term that implies some people, especially transgender youth and non-binary people, choose to be transgender due to a trend or social contagion.

 A scientifically unsupported hypothesis called rapid-onset gender dysphoria (ROGD) also incorporates the idea of social contagion.
 The hypothesis is that people who identify as transgender in adolescence rather than before puberty do so as a result of social contagion.
 It is believed that that people assigned female at birth as well as people with mental health issues, neurodevelopmental disorders, or maladaptive coping mechanisms are particularly susceptible to ROGD.
 Clinical data from transgender adolescents does not support an association between recent/rapid knowledge of one's gender and mental health issues, neurodevelopmental disorders, self-harm, depression symptoms, or social support.

 The term rapid-onset gender dysphoria was created in 2016 on 4thWaveNow, a blog against gender-affirming care.
 Through 4thWaveNow, TransgenderTrend, and Youth Trans Critical Professionals, Lisa Littman found parents to participate in her study on ROGD.
 The study ended up being corrected after publication to make it clear it established a hypothesis, but did not prove it.
 Despite the correction, ROGD increased in use following the study.

 ROGD has been used to argue against gender affirming care for minors and positive LGBT representation in schools.
 According to a study in Pediatrics, "The deleterious effect of unfounded hypotheses stigmatizing TGD youth, particularly the ROGD hypothesis, cannot be overstated, especially in current and longstanding public policy debates.
 Indeed, the notion of ROGD has been used by legislators to prohibit TGD youth from accessing gender-affirming medical care".
 The Coalition for the Advancement and Application of Psychological Science calls for the elimination of the term due to its potential to limit and stigmatize gender-affirming care.

 Transgender as mental illness

 Conservative groups and governments have classified transgender identities as a mental disorder or caused by mental illness.
-Peru passed a short-lived insurance law in 2024 categorizing transgender identities as a mental disorder.
+Peru passed a short-lived insurance law in 2024, categorizing transgender identities as a mental disorder.
 The American College of Pediatricians, described as an anti-LGBT group by the Southern Poverty Law Center, says that "adolescents can embrace their bodies through counseling alone when it is directed toward underlying psychological issues."
 The belief that non-cisgender identities are mental disorders is an underlying assumption of conversion therapy.